 Governing Laws

-There are laws in Tennessee state that facilitate the preparation of a power of attorney form, the content it will entail, and the kind of authority the form gives to the agent.
-These laws deal with both the power of attorney form TN and the durable power of attorney form TN.
+There are laws in Tennessee state that facilitate the preparation of this form, the content it will entail, and the kind of authority the form gives to the agent.
+These laws deal with both the general and durable POA for TN.

-- Tennessee state does not have specific laws concerning signing the power of attorney form.
-Still, it has signing requirements for the health care power of attorney form and the durable power of attorney form TN.
-In addition, there must be two witnesses for both power of attorney forms during the signing process, and notarization should be done on the form.
+• Tennessee state does not have specific laws concerning signing the form.
+Still, it has signing requirements for the health care POA and the durable POA for TN.
+In addition, there must be two witnesses for both forms during the signing process, and notarization should be done on the form.

-- The statutory phrase has guidelines for specific powers that entail life-prolonging acts in Tennessee state.
+• The statutory phrase has guidelines for specific powers that entail life-prolonging acts in Tennessee state.
 This includes any procedure from diagnosis, assessment to treating a disease, illness, or injury, including surgery, drugs, transfusions, mechanical ventilation, dialysis, CPR, artificial nourishment, hydration, or other nutrients and radiation.

-- The State Law TN guarantees that there will be no criminal, civil or professional liability for a physician who is acting in good faith.
+• The State Law TN guarantees that there will be no criminal, civil or professional liability for a physician who is acting in good faith.

 POA TN Requirements